FidelityInternational/cicimages-tools/exercises/IaC/ansible/running_ansible/README.md

 ### Validating that everything has worked
 In order to look at what our ansible did, we must first start the container that it ran against.

-Start the container that was built for ansible-playbook by running the command that was outputted on your console, e.g: `cic start lvlup/ci_course:xxxxxxxxxxxxxxxx`
+Start the container that was built for ansible-playbook by running the command that was outputted on your console, e.g: `cic start cic_container-xxxxxxxxxxxxxxxx`